yutadd/News-Service-Rails/README.md

 create user 'mysql'@'localhost' IDENTIFIED BY 'password';
 grant all on *.* to 'mysql'@'localhost';
 ALTER USER 'mysql'@'localhost' IDENTIFIED BY 'password';
+exit
 	</code></pre>
+	3.change directory to this project's root.<br>
+	4.start rails with argment <code>-b 0.0.0.0</code>
   <h3>If you got error when you login to mysql to create user, try this one:</h3>
   <h4>Access denied for user ‘root’@’localhost’</h4>
   Set root's password to default follow this:<br>